sjTheSahilJoseph/.dotfiles/README.md

 ### Mobile
 - Mostly Light Mode.
-- Mobile ringtone sound 100%, notification silent, alarm tone same as ringtone.
+- Mobile ringtone sound 100%, notification sound silent, alarm tone same as ringtone.
 - Mobile wallpaper and ringtone in /sj_mobile.
 - Mobile phone sync with computer as much as possible. (install almost everything on phone as well but use all things from laptop mostly).